psb-2020-2021-apcsp/concentration-game/README.md

 - Currently, the `Image` randomization takes place in `app.py` rather than `files.py`.
 There are two issues:
   - `Image`s are loaded with every change of game geometry (including the card back).
 It seems they should be loaded just once, but each time they must be resized &mdash; would that mean their quality would degrade with each game?
   - Should the `Image` randomization take place in `files.py`?
+- Scoring simply keeps track of good and bad guesses.
+Nothing is done to detect winning, nor is anything done with a maximum time for losing.
+- Can we make this into a two-player game?
 - Unit tests (using [`pytest`](https://docs.pytest.org/)) for *all* functions.
 (We has started using `unittest`).
 - Add some [command-line options](https://docs.python.org/3/library/argparse.html) (perhaps initial game size, logging level, *etc.*?).
 - Classes?
 Should we encapsulate everything and make it object-oriented?
 - Make this a runnable app?
 (How?)
+- Update `replit.sh` to selectively use `pip3` and run all unit tests.
 - *So much more!* (See our [notes](https://drive.google.com/file/d/1UhX4aK-9mBqioveEm5JWuqGeYFfpsKQS/view).)

 [&#128279; permalink](https://psb-2020-2021-apcsp.github.io/concentration-game) and [&#128297; repository](https://github.com/psb-2020-2021-apcsp/concentration-game) for this page.